aob5/history117/README.md

 Steps:

-1. Make a branch and switch to it
+1. Make a branch, and switch to it
 2. Make a commit or more
 3. When you're done, push the branch to GitHub